evalstate/mcp-webcam/README.md

 This project might prove useful if you want to build a local, interactive MCP Server.

 Thanks to  https://github.com/tadasant for help with testing and setup.

-Please read the article at https://llmindset.co.uk/posts/2025/01/resouce-handling-mcp for more details about handling files and resources in LLM / MCP Chat Applications.
+Please read the article at [https://llmindset.co.uk/posts/2025/01/resouce-handling-mcp](https://llmindset.co.uk/posts/2025/01/mcp-files-resources-part1/) for more details about handling files and resources in LLM / MCP Chat Applications, and why you might want to do this.